Governing laws of CCW, as amended April 2017.

 Section 1.
 Any individual who has ever been a registered student in any department or course at Cornell University or any individual who has ever been connected in any official capacity with instructing or administrating staff or the governing boards of Cornell University shall be eligible for voting membership in this Club.

 Section 2.
 Voting Membership.
-Any member shall be deemed an voting member who shall have paid dues in full for the current year or is exempt from paying dues.
-Voting members shall be entitled to vote in meetings described in Article IV..
+Any member shall be deemed a voting member who shall have paid dues in full for the current year or is exempt from paying dues.
+Voting members shall be entitled to vote in meetings described in Article IV.

 Section 3.
 Associate Membership.
 Any parent of a Cornell University student, or any individual who demonstrates a continuing interest in the purpose of the Club or the welfare of Cornell University, shall be eligible for associate membership in the Club.
 An associate member who has paid dues in full shall be entitled to all the rights and privileges of the Club with the exception that an associate member cannot serve as an elected officer of the Club, nor vote.

 Section 1.
-The elected officers of this Club shall consist of a President; one or more persons to fill each of seven Vice-President positions (First Vice-President, Vice-President/CAAAN, Vice President/ Communications, Vice-President/Membership, Vice-President/Program, Vice-President/Scholarship,); Vice-President/Community Service; a Secretary and a Treasurer.
+The elected officers of this Club shall consist of one or more persons to fill each of the President and seven Vice-President positions (First Vice-President, Vice-President/CAAAN, Vice President/ Communications, Vice-President/Membership, Vice-President/Program, Vice-President/Scholarship, Vice-President/Community Service, a Secretary and a Treasurer.

 Section 2.
-Only voting members as defined in Article III, Section 2, shall be eligible for election to any office in this Club.
+Only voting members as defined in Article III, Section 2, shall be eligible for election to any office in this Club; exception CAAAN since position is University appointed.

 Section 4.
 The First Vice-President shall perform the duties and exercise the powers of the President during the President's absence or disability, or at his or her request.
 If the office of President becomes vacant, the First Vice-President shall become President for the unexpired term.
 The First Vice-President shall perform other duties as assigned by the President.

 Section 7.
-The Vice-President (Membership) shall be membership Chair, and shall appoint such chairs as are necessary to the complete functioning of the membership responsibilities and shall maintain an up to date mailing list of the active and associate members of the Club and a list of all alumni within the Washington, D.C. metropolitan area.
+The Vice-President (Membership) shall be membership Chair, and shall appoint such chairs as are necessary to the complete functioning of the membership responsibilities and shall maintain an up to date list of the active and associate members of the Club.

 Section 9.
 The Vice-President (Scholarship) shall be responsible for the Scholarship Committee for the Club and shall appoint such Chairs as are necessary to the complete functioning of the committee.

 Section 10.
-The Vice-President (Community Service) shall chair the Community Service Committee, which shall manage periodic service weekends and ad hoc volunteer events.
-He or she shall appoint such vice-chairs as are necessary to the functioning of the committee.
+The Vice President (Community Service) shall chair the Community Service Committee, which shall manage periodic service weekends and ad hoc volunteer events, and appoint such Vice Chairs as are necessary to the complete functioning of the committee.

 Section 12.
 The Treasurer shall be responsible for supervising all receipts, expenditures, tax filings, and financial arrangements of the Club and shall chair the Finance Committee.
 The Treasurer shall be responsible for appropriate accounting records and shall render a quarterly account of the financial standing of the Club to the Board of Directors, make available an annual accounting of the financial standing to the Club's membership and at such other times as the President may direct.
 The Treasurer is responsible for the filing of a Tax Return with the appropriate DC and Federal agencies each fiscal year.
 The Treasurer may appoint such assistant treasurers and committee members as are necessary to the functioning of the Finance Committee.

-Section 13.
+Section 14.
 The Club may elect more than one member to share any office.
-In such event each person sharing that office (e.g., Co-Presidents or Co-Vice Presidents) shall be entitled to one vote at meetings of the Board of Directors.
+In such an event each person sharing that office (e.g., Co-Presidents or Co-Vice Presidents) shall be entitled to one vote at meetings of the Board of Directors.

 Section 1.
 The government of the Club and the direction of its activities shall be vested in a Board of Directors.
 The Board of Directors shall consist of the elected officers of the Club, the immediate past President, and not more than 15 directors.
 Ten directors shall be elected by the membership of the Club and no more than five appointed by the President.
 Elected directors shall serve a two-year term and appointed directors shall serve a one-year term.
 Five directors shall be elected each year to serve a term of two years to succeed the five directors whose term then expires.